-Before we begin, what’s freshness?
-And what’s draft?
+Before we delve in.
+What’s freshness?
 Freshness is the proximity of a beer’s consumption to its production date.
-Draft, on the other hand, describes beer in keg dispensed by a gas through a tap, aka a draft system.
+Draft, on the other hand, refers beer in keg dispensed by a draft system.
 Draft beers differs from bottled or canned beers by the vessel that holds the liquid.

 Firstly, does freshness matter in your beer?

-Some beers are designed to be drank fresh while some aged; for instance, hop centric beers opposed to bottle conditioned beers respectively.
-Hop centric beers like pale ales and ipa rely on hop aroma and hop bitterness for flavour, and they are just like fresh grounded coffee; aromatic when fresh but deteriorates with time due to oxidation.
+Some beers are designed to be drank fresh while some aged; for instance, hop centric beers as opposed to bottle conditioned beers respectively.
+Hop centric beers like pale ales and IPA rely on hop bitterness and hop aroma for flavour, and the latter is just like fresh grounded coffee; aromatic when fresh but deteriorates with time due to oxidation.
 Contrarily, bottle conditioned beers are bottled with live yeast and culture that cause a re-fermentation in bottle.
-They have great age-ability as it is metabolically alive; yeast being oxygen scavengers halts the oxidation process.
+They have great age-ability as they are metabolically alive; yeast being oxygen scavengers halts the oxidation process.

-At Blue Supreme, we import an unique selection of lambics, wild sours and farmhouse ales to compliment freshly sourced hop centric Hong Kong craft beers such as pale ales and ipa.
-As both types of beers are susceptible to heat and light, we ensure transportation and storage both locally and internationally are fully temperature controlled (maintained at 18 celcius).
-Furthermore, when kegged, kegs are kept refrigerated at the desired serving temperature and quality as the brewers have intended.
+At Blue Supreme, we import a unique selection of lambics, wild sours and farmhouse ales.
+As these beers are susceptible to heat and light (see above for explanation), we ensure our beer during transit are fully temperature controlled.
+Furthermore, when kegged, kegs are kept refrigerated at the desired serving temperature as the brewers have intended.

 Lastly, regarding the vessel.

-To begin, lines that transport the beer from kegs to to glass must be clean regularly (recommended every 3 weeks) to eliminate growth of off flavours from excessive yeast, bacteria or mould.
-At Blue Supreme we wash our lines during every keg change, if not every 2 weeks.
+To begin, lines that transport the beer from kegs to to glass must be clean regularly to eliminate excessive yeast, bacteria or mould.
+At Blue Supreme we wash our lines during every keg change, if not every week.

 Furthermore, kegged beers are propelled by pressurising the keg with gas, most commonly carbon dioxide.
 It’s a delicate balancing act as excessive pressure of CO2 will result in over-carbonation in the beer or vice versa.
 At Blue Supreme, each beer tap has individual pressure regulators for beers to be dispensed at the optimal pressure and at the brewer’s intended carbonation level.